mrstev3n/Transpose/README.md

 ### 2. Transpose > Grouped

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nam ultricies ut nisl vitae molestie.
-Sed sit amet mauris ac orci faucibus semper.
-Duis ultrices vitae ligula eget consectetur.
+Select multiple layers and choose this option to resize them as a group.
+(Feature coming soon)

 </br>

-> #### Tips : Launch plugins actions with custom keyboard
+> #### Tips: Launch plugin actions with custom keyboard shortcuts
 >
-> For **Mac users** it is possible to associate natively a
-> keyboard shortcut to your figma plugin from settings
+> For **Mac users**, it is possible to natively associate a keyboard shortcut to your Figma plugin from settings.
-> -learn more in this [youtube videos](https://www.youtube.com/watch?v=r-6q1AJNeTQ) or use
+> - Learn more in this [YouTube video](https://www.youtube.com/watch?v=r-6q1AJNeTQ) or use
 > [this method](https://www.youtube.com/watch?v=hkbTDbXc5Ng) for **Windows users**.

 ## Object handled